-"§ 105-277.3.
+a.

+b.

+A brother or sister, or the lineal descendant of a brother or 1 c.
+2 sister.
+For the purposes of this sub-subdivision, the term brother 3 or sister includes stepbrother or stepsister.
+An aunt or an uncle.
+4 d.
+5 A spouse of a person listed in paragraphs a. through d. e.
+6 For the purpose of this subdivision, an adoptive or adopted relative is a relative and the term "spouse" includes a surviving spouse.
+7 8 Sound management program. - A program of production designed to (6) 9 obtain the greatest net return from the land consistent with its 10 conservation and long-term improvement.
+Unit. - One or more tracts of agricultural land, horticultural land, or 11 (7) 12 forestland.
+Multiple tracts must be under the same ownership.
+If the multiple tracts are located within different counties, they must be 13 14 within 50 miles of a tract qualifying under G.S.
+105-277.3(a) and share 15 one of the following characteristics: 16 Type of classification. a.
+17 b.
+Use of the same equipment or labor force."
+SECTION 2.
+G.S.
+105-277.3 reads as rewritten: 18 "§ 105-277.3.
 Agricultural, horticultural, and forestland - Classifications.

-(a) Classes Defined. - The following classes of property are designated special classes of property under authority of Section 2(2) of Article V of the North Carolina Constitution and shall must be appraised, assessed, and taxed as provided in G.S.
+19 20 Classes Defined. - The following classes of property are designated special 21 classes of property under authority of Section 2(2) of Article V of the North Carolina Constitution and shall-must be appraised, assessed, and taxed as provided in 22 23 G.S.
 105-277.2 through G.S.
 105-277.7.

-- (1) Agricultural land.
-Individually owned agricultural land consisting of one or more tracts, one of which consists of at least 10 acres that are in actual production and that, for the three years preceding January 1 of the year for which the benefit of this section is claimed, have produced an average gross income of at least one thousand dollars (\$1,000).
-Gross income includes income from the sale of the agricultural products produced from the land and any payments received under a governmental soil conservation or land retirement program.
-Land in actual production includes land under improvements used in the commercial production or growing of crops, plants, or animals. - (2) Horticultural land.
-Individually owned horticultural land consisting of one or more tracts, one of which consists of at least five acres that are in actual production and that, for the three years preceding January

-1 of the year for which the benefit of this section is claimed, have met the applicable minimum gross income requirement.
-Land in actual production includes land under improvements used in the commercial production or growing of fruits or vegetables or nursery or floral products.
-Land that has been used to produce evergreens intended for use as Christmas trees must have met the minimum gross income requirements established by the Department of Revenue for the land.
-All other horticultural land must have produced an average gross income of at least one thousand dollars (\$1,000).
+24 Agricultural land. - Individually owned agricultural land consisting of (1) 25 one or more tracts, one of which consists of at least 10 acres that are in actual production and that, for the three years preceding January 1 of 26 27 the year for which the benefit of this section is claimed, have produced 28 an average gross income of at least one thousand dollars (\$1,000).
+29 Gross income includes income from the sale of the agricultural 30 products produced from the land and any payments received under a governmental soil conservation or land retirement program.
+Land in 31 actual production includes land under improvements used in the 32 33 commercial production or growing of crops, plants, or animals.
+Horticultural land. - Individually owned horticultural land consisting 34 (2) 35 of one or more tracts, one of which consists of at least five acres that are in actual production and that, for the three years preceding January 36 1 of the year for which the benefit of this section is claimed, have met 37 the applicable minimum gross income requirement.
+Land in actual 38 39 production includes land under improvements used in the commercial production or growing of fruits or vegetables or nursery or floral 40 products.
+Land that has been used to produce evergreens intended for 41 income of at least one thousand dollars (\$1,000).
 Gross income includes income from the sale of the horticultural products produced from the land and any payments received under a governmental soil conservation or land retirement program.

+43 44 use as Christmas trees must have met the minimum gross income requirements established by the Department of Revenue for the land.

+All other horticultural land must have produced an average gross